 - Events: We host monthly seminars/working group meetings for our connected writers, partners or the public.

-- Leadership training: We equip, challenge and inspire young Christian leaders to take ownership of the development of the society through our yearly leadership training course.
-Starting in 2020 or 2021, we aim to launch a pan-European initiative for emerging leaders.
+- Leadership development: We equip, challenge and inspire young leaders to take ownership of the development of the society through our yearly leadership training program.

-Hermund Haaland – Founder & International Director: Hermund is the founder of Skaperkraft and was its first Director (2011-2015).
+Hermund Haaland – Founder & European Director: Hermund is the founder of Skaperkraft and was its first Director (2011-2015).
 He holds a masters degree in Economics and Business Administration from the Norwegian School of Economics (NHH), as well as a Bachelor of history from the University of Bergen, Norway (UiB).
 He has four years of political experience from the city council of Bergen (2003-07) with the Christian Democratic Party (KrF) and is a serial entrepreneur.
-His role now is to oversee the expansion of Skaperkraft in Europe.
-He is the co-author of the books “Startup Europe” (2016) and “Startup Israel” (2016) and wrote "Samfunnsbygger - Kirken ut av isolasjon" (in Norwegian only) in 2019.
+His role now is to oversee the expansion of Skaperkraft in Europe and beyond, as well as specializing in the area of innovation and entrepreneurship policies.
+He is the co-author of the books “Startup Europe” (2016) and “Startup Israel” (2016) and wrote "Samfunnsbygger - Kirken ut av isolasjon" (published in Norwegian) in 2019.
 Twitter: @hermundhaaland E-mail: firstname.lastname@example.org

 Filip Rygg - Director: Filip is the leader of the foundation Skaperkraft, overseeing the think tank, the consulting and the publishing parts of Skaperkraft.
 A former Commissioner in the city government of Bergen with the Christian Democrats, he has studied politics, islam as well as business administration at the University of Bergen and Nord University in Bodø.
 In addition to leading Skaperkraft, he is the Director of the investment company Rexir in Norway.
 E-mail: firstname.lastname@example.org